edgaremy/neural-netz/README.md

 Using `show-legend: true` you can add a smart legend to your visual !

-Additionally, if you network does not fit the page width of your Typst document, you can reduce the scale by giving `scale: 50%` as argument of `draw-network`
+And if you network does not fit the page width of your Typst document, **you can reduce the scale by giving `scale: 50%` as argument of `draw-network`** (ajust to scale value to your need).

 ### Adding other connexions

+Though the main axis connections will be drawn automatically, you can specify other connexions to draw using the `connexions` argument of `draw-network`:

 ```typ
 #draw-network((